 Keeping these points in mind will enable effective test execution.

 Engineers make some common mistakes in managing test data.
 Do not:

 rely too much on data.
 Unit tests should not use external data.

 use a full copy of the production data.
 Use only relevant parts.

 expose sensitive data - mask it.

 Test Data Generation Tools

 A good alternative is to use test generator tools to create test data sets.
-Many tools are available that generate test data that mimics production data.
+There exist lots of tools to generate test data that mimics production data.
 We will list some popular ones here.